Philadelphia Employment Discrimination Lawyers

 Working people are protected against discrimination and harassment on the basis of race or color.
 Our Philadelphia race discrimination lawyers have represented many victims of discrimination based on race and have achieved compensation and job protection when they have been treated unlawfully.
 Employment lawyers at Galfand Berger are here to help you and protect you from race/color discrimination and harassment.

-Title VII of the Civil Rights Act of 1964 and the Pennsylvania Civil Rights Act and the Civil Rights Act of 1866 make it unlawful for employers to discriminate on the basis of race or color in connection with hiring, firing, demotion, promotion, and compensation, and other terms and conditions of employment.
-Employers may not make employment decisions based upon racial stereotypes, an individual’s relationship with someone of a different race, or association with ethnic-based groups and organizations including schools and places of work.
+Title VII of the Civil Rights Act of 1964 and the Pennsylvania Civil Rights Act and the Civil Rights Act of 1866 make it unlawful for employers to discriminate on the basis of race or color in connection with hiring, firing, demotion, promotion, compensation and other terms and conditions of employment.
+Employers may not make employment decisions based upon racial stereotypes, an individual’s relationship with someone of a different race or association with ethnic-based groups and organizations including schools and places of work.
 The 1964 Act applies to employers of 15 or more employees, the Pennsylvania Civil Rights Act applies to employers of 3 or more employees and the 1866 Act applies to employers with any number of employees.
 In other words, no matter the size of the company you work for, you are protected from being discriminated against because of your race.

 It is also unlawful for an employer to harass an employee because of his/her race or color.
 Likewise, employers may not retaliate against individuals who complained about race discrimination or refused to participate in discriminatory employer practices.

-Contact the Experienced Philadelphia Race Discrimination Lawyers at Galfand Berger
+Contact the Experienced Philadelphia Race Discrimination Attorneys at Galfand Berger